What does an Editor look for?

 Be realistic, or you will waste everyone’s time.

 Is this the sort of paper they publish?
 Is there some reason (other than impact factor) why it is most appropriate?
 Be realistic, or you will waste everyone’s time.

 Surprisingly few authors bother to read the Instructions to Authors.
 We don’t object if you submit your paper in the wrong format.
 If it matters so little to you, we can assume that you will not take offence if we decide not to accept your manuscript.
 British authors are however advised not to submit a paper with American spelling; it’s a clear sign that your paper has just made an unsuccessful trip across the Atlantic.

 It is prudent to get the name of the journal right

 We read these letters, so it is prudent to get the name of the journal right.
 Tell the Editor why you think his (her) readers might be interested in this manuscript.
 As in any flirtation, do not come on too strongly.
 Suggest more than you show, and avoid exaggerated claims.
 Editors, by the way, are unimpressed by claims of priority (“we are the first group ever to show that the effect of A upon B is inhibited by C in the presence of D in the female kangaroo”).
-And please, do not mention that the career of the first author absolutely depends upon acceptance of this manuscript, or that her husband is unaware that she is carrying your baby.
+And please, do not mention that the career of the first author absolutely depends upon acceptance of this manuscript.
 An Editor has no heart.